 Methods for Correcting Your Cloudy CBD at Home

-So, cloudy CBD oil is really crystallized phytocannabinoids.
-Science is crazy, isn’t it?
-I hope this article shed some light on what happened to your CBD oil, why it turned cloudy, and what to do to fix it.
-Even if you are able to fix it, I would still let your CBD vendor know that their product arrived in a cloudy form.
-Perhaps they can adjust their manufacturing processes to make it harder to come out of suspension 🙂 Until next time…
+While it’s not perfect, you can restore cloudy CBD oil into a suspended state with some simple steps.
+But even if you can fix it, I would still recommend letting your CBD vendor know that their product arrived in a cloudy form.
+Perhaps they can adjust their manufacturing processes to make it harder for their products to come out of suspension.